 To celebrate the League’s 25th Anniversary, Joe produced the video, Action Speaks Louder Than Words, a chronicle of the Pro-Life Action League’s activities and the importance of pro-life activism.

-His memoir of more than forty years as a pro-life activist, Racketeer for Life, is scheduled for publication in November, 2016.
+His memoir of more than forty years as a pro-life activist, Racketeer for Life, was published in November 2016.

 NOW v Scheidler